dominicpalmer/dominicpalmer.org/README.md

 ## Scripts
 By default, changing structure or styling source files once a local deployment is up and running will trigger a re-generation of the affected resources.
 Only a page refresh is then needed to see the changes reflected in the browser.

 To see changes to scripts reflected in real time, you need to first bundle and minify them.
-When making a change to anything in **./assets/js**, re-build via:
+After making a change to anything in **./assets/js**, re-build and minify via:

 ```bash
 npm run build:js
 ```

-To re-bundle and minify everything except JQuery:
+Or to re-build everything except jQuery:

 ```bash
 npm run main:js